-Please provide a list of any related studies, including if the water project is complementary to or assists in the implementation of other CWCB programs.

-- Agricultural Water Conservation in the Colorado River Basin: Alternatives to Permanent Fallowing Research Synthesis and Outreach Workshops - Crop Switching Report.
-This report from Colorado State University/Colorado Water Institute explores the opportunities, challenges, and next steps in understanding how crop switching can help address water scarcity while minimizing harm to agriculture. - Barley Dreams: An Arizona town gambles on beer to save water.
-This article from The Nature Conservancy magazine describes a successful crop switch project in Arizona that has helped support the local agriculture economy and improve flows in the Verde River. - Montezuma Valley Apple Market Study.
-This study by Montezuma Orchard Restoration Project, funded in part by Colorado Department of Agriculture and United States Department of Agriculture, describes the history of apple orchards and production in Montezuma County, current and potential markets, and challenges and opportunities to meet those markets. - 4.
+Related Studies Please provide a list of any related studies, including if the water project is complementary to or assists in the implementation of other CWCB programs.
+Agricultural Water Conservation in the Colorado River Basin: Alternatives to Permanent Fallow-1. ing Research Synthesis and Outreach Workshops - Crop Switching Report.
+This report from Colorado State University/Colorado Water Institute explores the opportunities, challenges, and next steps in understanding how crop switching can help address water scarcity while minimizing harm to agriculture.
+Colorado Water - Alternative Transfer Methods: An Approach Towards Balancing Municipal 2. and Agriculture Water Needs.
+This issue of the Colorado Water Institute's regular publication provides an overview of tools and methods for reducing water use in agriculture.
+It provides a good summary of crop switching and the associated issues and considerations.
+Barley Dreams: An Arizona town gambles on beer to save water.
+This article from The Nature 3.
+Conservancy magazine describes a successful crop switch project in Arizona that has helped support the local agriculture economy and improve flows in the Verde River.
+Montezuma Valley Apple Market Study.
+This study by Montezuma Orchard Restoration Project, 4 funded in part by Colorado Department of Agriculture and United States Department of Agriculture, describes the history of apple orchards and production in Montezuma County, current and potential markets, and challenges and opportunities to meet those markets.
 Business Plan for Producing Apple Juice with a Mobile Juice Unit.
-This plan written by Monte-zuma Orchard Restoration Project following completion of a successful feasibility study both funded in part by Colorado Department of Agriculture and United States Department of Agriculture lays out the steps needed for MORP to turn on-farm food waste into a value-added juice product following a mission-driven business model.
+This plan written by Monte-5. zuma Orchard Restoration Project following completion of a successful feasibility study - both funded in part by Colorado Department of Agriculture and United States Department of Agriculture - lays out the steps needed for MORP to turn on-farm food waste into a value-added juice product following a mission-driven business model.